mikepenz/AboutLibraries/README.md

 You can use this library in a few different ways.
 You can create your own activity, including a custom style and just use the information, or you can use the built-in Activity or Fragment and just pass the libs you would love to include.

 ###Upgrade Notes
+#### < v4.7.0
+v4.7.0 now comes with themes and the colors are set by theme.
+If you pass a custom theme to the AboutActivity this theme must has the AboutLibraries theme as parent or include the themed attributes.
+See the `styles.xml` of the sample activity.
+This release also contains a new feature `withActivityStyle` which allows you to set the style of the Activity.
+Further details can be found in the release notes.

 #### < v4.6.5
 v4.6.5 now uses the latest com.android.support:appcompat version 22.1.0.
 Please update if you use an older version.